Sage-Bionetworks/aws-infra/README.md

 ## Deployments
 Templates can be deployed using the AWSCLI.
 We use [sceptre](https://github.com/cloudreach/sceptre) for more functionality.
-Examples of deployments of templats in this repo can be found in our other Sage-Bionetworks/*-infa repos (i.e. [sandbox-infra](https://github.com/Sage-Bionetworks/sandbox-infra))
+Examples of deployments of templates in this repo can be found in our other Sage-Bionetworks/*-infa repos (i.e. [sandbox-infra](https://github.com/Sage-Bionetworks/sandbox-infra))